 I could do it.

 They are master teachers.

-Since Manchester opened the Science Center in 2005, the number of first-year students majoring in the sciences has grown from about 14 percent to about 30 percent.
-Renovating Holl-Kintner creates a perfect opportunity to add similar enrollment growth in other academic programs.
-And renovating a structurally sound building was more cost-effective than tearing it down and rebuilding from scratch.
+Since Manchester opened the Science Center in 2005, the number of first-year students majoring in the sciences has grown from 14 percent to about 30 percent.
+Renovating Holl-Kintner (right across the mall) into an Academic Center created a perfect opportunity to add similar enrollment growth in other academic programs.
+Renovating this structurally sound building was more cost-effective than tearing it down and rebuilding from scratch.

 Walls that are non-load bearing were moved to reconfigure space for current and future needs, including new classrooms of varying sizes and faculty offices.
 Informal learning and study spaces have modernize the building’s original floor plan.

 A renovated wing on the south side of the building houses the Admissions Office Welcome Center, directly across from the Jo Young Switzer Center (the union).

 The building now features state-of-the-art technology, including wireless, high-speed internet.
 It also received a new roof and insulation, new mechanical systems, energy-efficient windows, and new plumbing and electrical systems.
 THE BENEFITS >

 See the video Learn why we built a new Academic Center.